-Please take a look at the multi-isotope nonlinearity curve constructed from the two overlapping 152Eu and 56Co measurements.
+Please take a look at this faulty multiisotope nonlinearity curve constructed from the two overlapping 152Eu and 56Co measurements.

-We took that curve, and just for the sake of the demonstration, manually removed the
+We took that curve, and just for the sake of the demonstration, manually removed the 56Co lines which overlapped the 152Eu ones, this way created two measurements with disjoint regions of peaks.
+These two measurements cannot be used for a nonlinearity analysis.

-56Co lines which overalpped the 152Eu one, this way created two disjoint regions of peaks.
 In order to reduce the overall nonlinearity, the fitting algorithm applied a 'rotation' to the 56Co measurement, and flattened out the whole curve significantly, giving an improper result.
 You should always avoid such situations, by adding another measurement or missing peaks to the nonlinearity analysis.